Healthcare in Greece

-Ancient history
+Classical Greece

 Healthcare in Greece traces its roots to the ancient Greek civilization.
-Hospitals did not exist in the modern sense in the ancient Greek world, but temples dedicated to the healing god Aesculapius (called Asclepieia) functioned as healing places as well as places of worship.
+Hospitals did not exist in the modern sense in the ancient Greek world, but temples dedicated to the healing god Aesclepius (called Asclepieia) functioned as healing places as well as places of worship.
 It is not known whether or not cities in ancient Greece provided free healthcare to their citizens, but recent study of the ruins of the Kos Asclepieion show that medical services were offered to everyone who could pay for them, including slaves and foreigners.

+Medieval Greece

 The Byzantine Empire is accredited by some for having invented the hospital as the institution we know it to be today.
 Professor Timothy S. Miller of the Johns Hopkins University argues that the Byzantine Empire was the first to employ a system of hospital-based healthcare, where the hospital became the chief institution of the medical profession in contrast to its function as a last resort in Western medieval Europe, carrying forward the medical knowledge of ancient Greece and Rome.